MomentumDataAnalysis101/April252024Workshop/README.md

 # April252024Workshop

 ## Instructions to students
 * Download the File [Analysis notebook](./Workshop_PopulationAndGDPTrends.ipynb) to you local machine.
-To download, please go to the link shown here and click on "Download" seen on the top right corner of the window.
+To download, please go to the link shown here and click on "Download raw file" seen on the top right corner of the window.
 * *Important: Sign in to your GMAIL account and upload the notebook to your Online Drive that is part of your GMAIL account.*
   * If you do not have a GMAIL account, please create one for this course.
   * Along with the email account, you also get access to developer tools such as Google Colab and OneDrive to store data.